The Everything Bubble and Its Aftermath

 Single-family U.S. real estate and Bitcoin:

-John is a Senior Research Consultant and whose primary responsibilities include contributing differentiated macroeconomic perspectives as well as providing industry and company research.
+John is a Senior Research Consultant whose primary responsibilities include contributing differentiated macroeconomic perspectives as well as providing industry and company research.

 In addition, he writes investment commentary, which is published on our website.